mor234/Automatic-3d-modeling-from-video/README.md

 this is our final project for Automumos-vihicels, the project is divided into several parts :
 1. automation of photogrametry using ODM.<br/>
   1.1. in this phase we use pyodm (python library) and Cython (convert pyhton code to C code) 1.2.
-IMPORTAT - go to the file extract_photos_from_video and use the commands in comment to run the code.<br/>
+IMPORTAT - go to the file extract_photos_from_video.py and use the commands in comment to run the code.<br/>
         run with: docker run -ti -p 3000:3000 opendronemap/nodeodm.<br/>
         python setup.py build_ext --inplace.<br/>
 3. using cloud compare to analyze and export 3d MESH